Council revisits Low Street purchase

 “Let’s buy it, we own it, if we want any restrictions added later, so be it,” he said.

+“Otherwise, we need to do a full appraisal again and we don’t want to do that,” she said.

+Holaday said she would be in touch with the state as soon as possible to verify if the council would be able to deal with the issue come next year.

-Councilor Sharif Zeid said he would rather wait until the council's new session next year.
+Councilor Sharif Zeid said he would rather wait until the council’s new session next year, when five new councilors are seated.

-The matter was continued until the Budget and Finance Committee's next meeting on Tuesday, Dec.
-7.
+The matter was continued until the Committee on Budget & Finance’s next meeting Tuesday.

 Commented